 Who Needs an ETIAS Visa Waiver?

-Visitors to the EU Schengen Area from 60 visa-exempt countries will need an ETIAS visa waiver when it becomes mandatory in 2023.
+Visitors to the EU Schengen Area from over 60 visa-exempt countries will need an ETIAS visa waiver when it becomes mandatory in 2023.

 The UK is one of the countries that this will apply to.
 It will also affect foreign citizens with Canadian, Australian, Japanese and US passports.